gmu-gd/web22-spring/syllabus/index.md

 This course consists of exercises, projects, demos, discussions, and critiques.
 The exercises are to familiarize students with specific concepts and ideas and the projects are to synthesize the concepts and ideas we will cover.

 #### project 1: tell a story
  Design and build a single page, responsive website that tells the history, process, or story of a selected topic.
+The page can be on any topic and will be built out to include six total sections to help explain the topic.
 [More information here]({{ site.baseurl }}/projects).

 #### project 2: for sale
 Design a responsive, four page site for a fictional retail company focusing on usability.
+The site will include a home page, inventory page, product page, and one additional page of your choice.
 [More information here]({{ site.baseurl }}/projects).

 ### Engagement
 This course has an engagement policy instead of an attendance policy.
 Your engagement will affect your final grade (and, by extension, the quality of your work) for this course.
 You are expected to actively and passionately take part in this course in the following ways.